extendr/extendr-examples/README.md

-# extendr-data-examples
+# extendr-examples

-This example shows how to interact with R datatypes.
+Examples of R packages crated using extendr.